fhollan/ai-case-study/README.md

 There are three solutions that Verge created to solve Neuro-patient wait-times for healthcare being human trials, machine learning, and in-house drug trials.
 This is called the ConVerge platform.
-“We are the first AI-enabled drug discovery company to discover a novel target and develop it into a clinical candidate entirely in-house.”7

- Click here to view ConVerge platform.
+“We are the first AI-enabled drug discovery company to discover a novel target and develop it into a clinical candidate entirely in-house.”
+[Click here to view ConVerge platform.]( https://www.vergegenomics.com/approach)

 In-house drug trials allows companies to quickly adjust formulas, follow regulatory restrictions more closely, and lower overall cost of trials (including production, overhead, funding, and staffing).
-A case study done by Chilengi R, Ogetii G, Lang T.  (2010) finds that in-house drug trials are the answer to extensive time, increasing costs, and regulatory issues.
-Click here to view case study.
+A case study done by Chilengi R, Ogetii G, Lang T.(2010) finds that in-house drug trials are the answer to extensive time, increasing costs, and regulatory issues.
+[Click here to view case study.]( https://www.webmedcentral.com/article_view/891)

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 There is a growing market for helping patients with no cure for neurological progressive diseases.
 The family is pressed with the degenerative symptoms and progression of lessened health during the later stages.
 The American Brain Foundation finds an approximately $800 billion annually cost in major neurologic disorders in the United States (including Alzheimer’s and dementia as largest findings).
-Click here to view ABF article.This finding is predicted to grow as the larger generation group of baby-boomers reaches the age of which onset symptoms appear.
+[Click here to view ABF article.](https://www.americanbrainfoundation.org/the-burden-of-brain-disease/) This finding is predicted to grow as the larger generation group of baby-boomers reaches the age of which onset symptoms appear.

 According to an article by the European Academy of Neurology 1 in 3 people will be affected by a neurological disorder in their lifetime, finding an increase of death from disorders increased 40% over the past 10 years.
-Click here to view EAN article.
-This finding shows the growing need for treatments and the impact of this market is growing.
+[Click here to view EAN article.](https://www.meningitis.org/welcome-to-our-newsroom/supporting-the-intersectoral-global-action-plan) This finding shows the growing need for treatments and the impact of this market is growing.

+This market includes also many famous people that have been effected by degenerative diseases recently.
+Actors have been identified of Bruce Willis (frontotemporal dementia), Michael J.Fox (Parkinson's disease), and  Christina Applegate (multiple sclerosis) .
+[Click here to view Marca article.](https://www.marca.com/en/lifestyle/movies/2023/02/17/63efd7d8268e3e3b118b45e1.html)